16 Different Types of Bees in Maryland

 Many different types of bees in Maryland can be found throughout the state.

-In our blog post, we will explore the different types of bees in Maryland and discuss why it’s essential to learn about them.
+In our blog post, we will explore the different types of bees in Maryland and discuss why learning about them is essential.

 We’ll also talk about the roles bees play in our environment and how you can help support bee populations in the state.